Frank J. Guarini

-Frank Joseph Guarini Jr. (born August 20, 1924) is an American politician from the U.S. state of New Jersey.
-A member of the Democratic Party, he served as a member of the New Jersey Senate from 1966 to 1972 and as a member of the United States House of Representatives for seven terms from 1979 to 1993.
-As of 2025, he is the oldest living former U.S. representative since the death of Al Quie.
+Frank Joseph Guarini Jr. (August 20, 1924 – June 20, 2026) was an American politician from the U.S. state of New Jersey who served as a member of the New Jersey Senate from 1966 to 1972 and as a member of the United States House of Representatives for seven terms from 1979 to 1993.

 Early life and education

-Guarini was born August 20, 1924, to Frank Joseph Guarini Sr. and the former Caroline Critelli.
-He is of Italian descent.
+Guarini was born on August 20, 1924, in Jersey City, New Jersey, to Frank Joseph Guarini Sr. and the former Caroline Critelli.
+He was of Italian descent.
 He graduated from Lincoln High School in 1942.
 He served in the United States Navy aboard from 1944 to 1946.
 Guarini received a Bachelor of Arts degree from Dartmouth College, in 1947 and a Juris Doctor degree from New York University School of Law in 1950 as well as a Master of Laws degree in 1955.
 He pursued graduate work at The Hague Academy of International Law and was admitted to the New Jersey bar in 1951.
-He commenced practice in Jersey City, New Jersey.
+He began practice in Jersey City.

 Political career

 Guarini served in the New Jersey Senate from 1965 to 1972.
-In 1970, Guarini unsuccessfully challenged incumbent United States Senate member Harrison A. Williams in the Democratic Primary, losing 66%–34%.
+In 1970, Guarini unsuccessfully challenged incumbent U.S. Senator Harrison A. Williams in the Democratic primary, losing 66%–34%.

 Congress

 Guarini was elected as a Democrat for New Jersey's 14th congressional district to the 96th United States Congress and was reelected six times.
 He retired from Congress in 1993.
-His district number was eliminated following the 1990 United States Census, but in sense was succeeded by Bob Menendez in the renumbered 13th district.
+His district number was eliminated following the 1990 United States Census, but in a sense was succeeded by Bob Menendez in the renumbered 13th district.

+Personal life

+In 1954, Guarini married Audrey Berman.
+The couple later divorced.

+In retirement, Guarini lived in New York City for some time before returning to Jersey City.
+On August 20, 2024, he turned 100.
+On June 20, 2026, he died in Jersey City at the age of 101.
+He was interred with his parents in the chapel mausoleum of Holy Cross Cemetery in North Arlington, New Jersey on June 29, 2026.